Brewer AB InBev halves final dividend and pushes back AGM

-BRUSSELS (Reuters) - Anheuser-Busch InBev <ABI.BR>, the world's largest brewer, proposes to halve its final dividend and has postponed its annual shareholder meeting owing to uncertainty around the COVID-19 pandemic.
+BRUSSELS (Reuters) - Anheuser-Busch InBev, the world's largest brewer, proposes to halve its final dividend and has postponed its annual shareholder meeting owing to uncertainty around the COVID-19 pandemic.

 The maker of Budweiser, Corona and Stella Artois on Tuesday said that it is proposing to pay a final 2019 dividend of 0.50 euros per share, down from the 1 euro it had initially proposed.
 It paid an interim dividend of 0.80 euros in November.